wyhwong/archeo/src/README.md

 [![license](https://img.shields.io/badge/license-MIT-orange.svg)](https://github.com/wyhwong/archeo/blob/main/LICENSE)
 [![CI](https://github.com/wyhwong/archeo/actions/workflows/main.yml/badge.svg)](https://github.com/wyhwong/archeo/actions/workflows/main.yml/)

+Archeo is a Python package designed to infer the natal kick, ancestral masses, and spins of black holes in the Pair-instability Supernova (PISN) gap, with a particular focus on hierarchical black hole formation.

 ## Basic Usage

 The following example demonstrates how to use the package to visualize the prior and posterior distributions of a single event.